-Note: This article originally appeared in the Fall/Winter issue of Eternal Perspectives, EPM's quarterly magazine, published November 2012.
-A printable pdf version is available to download above.
+Note: This article originally appeared in Eternal Perspectives, EPM's quarterly magazine.

 By the time this issue of Eternal Perspectives arrives in your mailbox, the presidential election will be over.
 Followers of Christ, regardless of who they advocated and voted for, should now pray wholeheartedly for our president and his administration, as Scripture instructs us in 1 Timothy 2:1-4: